cppitems/cppitems/items/019/item.md

 - `Base` *might-be-a* `Widget` (and a `Other`)
 - `Widget` *might-be-a* `Other`

-This relationship is what makes a hierachy attractive: a derived type can be use as if it were a type more *up* in the hierarchy.
+This relationship is what makes a hierarchy attractive: a derived type can be use as if it were a type more *up* in the hierarchy.

 ## Construction
 In a hierarchy, sufficient constructors are required to be available for all participating classes.